 Reboot Your Laptop

 Got an old laptop that still works but maybe isn’t the nicest thing to look at?
 Give it a new lease on life with some contact paper.
 This example uses wood-grain paper, but marble, brick, mirrored, or even velour styles of contact paper would make the machine a true conversation starter.

 When Halloween rolls around, why not put a few ghosts on your windows and mirrors?
 It’s easy enough to do with a good stencil and frosted contact paper.
 For Christmas, you could create snowflakes using the old folded-paper method, and for Valentine’s Day, surprise your loved one with a heart-shaped frame on the bathroom mirror to show who’s the true object of your affection.

 Old dressers can often be had for a song at tag sales and used furniture stores.
 Make them look like a million bucks for just about $10 more by refacing the drawers with contact paper.
 First remove—and consider replacing—the hardware, then lay down your paper and reattach the knobs.
 Voilà!
 From shabby to chic in about an hour.

 Boldly patterned contact paper makes a statement wherever you use it.
 Consider cutting out letters or shapes from sheets of contact paper and arranging them on a wall to create a stunning focal point.
 Running the design over doors and molding can make the effect even more dramatic.

 Do the Drawer Thing

-Yes, contact paper’s been used forever to line drawers, but with new patterns and styles, it's even better at this task than before.
+Yes, contact paper’s been used forever to line drawers, but with new patterns and styles, it's better at this task than ever before.
 Go with a solid bold color as shown here for an attractive surprise when the drawers are opened, and be sure to line the sides as well as the bottoms to complete the look.